Technology

 What are AI content detectors?

-How does AI content detection work?
+How do AI detectors work?

-Many AI content detectors rely on the same techniques AI models like ChatGPT use to create language, including machine learning (ML) and natural language processing (NLP)
+Many AI content detectors rely on the same techniques AI models like ChatGPT use to create language, including machine learning (ML) and natural language processing (NLP).

 Machine learning (ML)

 Machine learning is about recognizing patterns – the more text is analyzed, the more easily the tools can pick up the subtle differences between AI-generated and human-generated content.
-Machine learning drives predictive analysis, which is critical for measuring perplexity (which we’ll get to later) – a key indicator of AI-generated text.

 Natural language processing (NLP)